Self-induced abortion: Rates

-As of 2019, an estimated 56 million abortions occurred worldwide, of which 25 million are less safe or least safe.
-Induced abortion is medically safe when WHO recommended methods are used by trained persons, less safe when only one of those two criteria is met, and least safe when neither is met.
+As of 2019, an estimated 56 million abortions occurred worldwide, of which 25 million are considered by the WHO to be less safe or least safe.
+Induced abortion is considered safe when WHO recommended methods are used by trained persons, less safe when only one of those two criteria is met, and least safe when neither is met.
 Self-induced abortions can be safe or unsafe depending on the methods used.

 It is difficult to measure the prevalence or rate of self-induced abortions.
 As of 2018, in the United States, the estimate was that one in 10 abortions is self-induced.
 While maternal morbidity and mortality from unsafe abortion has continued to increase due to population growth, in Latin America, from 2005 to 2012, there was a 31% decrease in the number of complications from unsafe abortion, from 7.7/1,000 to 5.3/1,000.
 Researchers believe that this may be due to the wide availability of misoprostol in Latin America.
 In late 2019, it was reported that rates of self-induced abortion in the United States were rising, partly due to fears that more conservative policies would limit access to clinical abortion, and partly due to the increased availability and convenience of telehealth medical supervision and prescriptions and mail-order drugs.